bobby1/terraform-Azure/kubernetes-cluster/README.md

-# terraform-with-ansible
+# terraform-Azure-kubernetes-Cluster
 This code is a basic demonstration of ways to create Structured Design Life Cycle (SDLC) deployment cloud environments with minimum effort.
-The code uses terraform to create a Microsoft Azure resources.
-Kubernetes and VM cluster illustrates IaC with Azure.
+The code uses terraform to create a Microsoft Azure Kubernetes and VM cluster demonstrating IaC with Azure.

 ## Design Principles
 * Reusable code: The same code base is used for all environment; implementation differences are set based on the environment or tier for the SDLC.